Want more? You got it.

 Glove Up BOXING GYM

 Event / Print / Outdoor: Glove Up is a no-contact boxing gym.
 A major benefit?
 No one is going to punch you in the face.
-To introduce themselves to their neighbors, we held a “The Only Time This Gym Will Ever See Blood” Drive.
+To help introduce themselves to their neighbors, we held a “The Only Time This Gym Will Ever See Blood” Drive.
 The event made boxing less intimidating, and we handed out flyers with free passes so attendees would come back for a workout.

 Results / New memberships and some much-needed blood donations for the American Red Cross.